jonas1ara/Pearls/README.md

-# PoFP
+# PoFAD
-Pearl of Functional Programming in F#
+Pearl of Functional Algorithm Design in F#